-Preventing Corona Virus COVID-19 Transmission By Use of Digital Tech to Its Full Potential
+Preventing Coronavirus COVID-19 Transmission By Use of Digital Tech to Its Full Potential

 According to recent reports, there are 159,620 individuals infected with COVID-19, and the numbers only keep increasing.
 Even though roughly 80% of those infected, on a global scale, experience a mild condition, it’s still a major cause for worry.
 In case of an epidemic, like this one, it’s our responsibility to stop it from spreading any further.
 The good thing is, in this day and age, we have the technology and the power to connect with people all across the world.
 All the things we need to do are at our fingertips, allowing us to take the load off and reduce the burden.

-Even though there is no vaccine yet, and we are still studying the infection, more panic will just get the care centers and hospitals overcrowded.
+Even though there is no vaccine yet, and we are still studying the infection, more panic will just get the care centres and hospitals overcrowded.
 It won’t do us any good.
 Staying in tight and narrow places, waiting in areas packed with people, using public transport, and not paying any attention to personal hygiene will only spread the problem.

-To minimize it, you can rely on digital technology, to at least reduce the spread a little bit at a time.
+To minimise it, you can rely on digital technology, to at least reduce the spread a little bit at a time.
 Here is everything you need to know about the virus to avoid it altogether.